bionictide/Lairs-Below-ViteVersion1.0-/StuffForAI/README.md

 - **General Rule:**
   - Never guess or assume anything about the code, game, or plans.
 If unsure, always ask the user for clarification.
 Update this folder with any new lessons or clarifications immediately.

+- **Dungeon Logic (DungeonCore):**
+  - `DungeonCore` (`src/shared/DungeonCore.js`) is the **single source of truth** for all dungeon generation, persistence, and mutation logic on the server.
+  - No other dungeon manager, wrapper, or service (e.g., `DungeonService.js`) should be created or used for server-side dungeon logic.
+All helpers or mutations must be added to `DungeonCore` if needed.
+  - If any file is deprecated or removed (such as `server/managers/DungeonService.js`), document it here to prevent confusion for future AI or developers.

 If you are a new AI or developer, this section—along with the rest of this folder—should bring you fully up to speed with the current state and goals of the project.

 ---

 **Keep this folder up to date!**

+- Always update this folder first for any multiplayer, event, or database logic changes.
+- Document all architectural decisions, deprecated files, and the current source of truth for each system.
+- This prevents confusion, duplication, and logic overlap for future AI or developers.

 - Dungeon generation and all related logic (loot, puzzles, encounters, etc.) are being refactored to use a deterministic, seedable RNG and shared module (`src/shared/DungeonCore.js`, `src/shared/RNG.js`).
 - This ensures identical output on both client and server, and all randomization is now cross-platform and testable.